jessie-184/asciiadventure/README.md

 * MovingGameObject extends GameObject, but adds movement as a possibility.
     * Knows about Screen
     * needs to ask Screen about legal moves
-* Player IS-A MovingGameObject.
-    * Adds a Move() method.
-    * Needs to be able to interact with other GameObjects.
-        * How?

-## Challenges
-* Not possible for moving gameobjs to move over objects with replacing them
-* Really clunky menu options
-* Not great MVC for display; the Screen is essentially everything
-    * Need to draw moving gameobjs over the top of the underlying stuff
-    * Two layers?
-Basic stuff, plus moving things?